-Figure 3-30 shows the hierarchical relationships of the row types and tables in Figure 3-29.
+The following figure shows the hierarchical relationships of the row types and tables in the previous figure.

 Figure 3-30.
-Type and Table Hierarchies
+Type and table hierarchies

-Selecting Rows of the Supertable without the ONLY Keyword
+Select rows of the supertable without the ONLY keyword

 A table hierarchy allows you to construct, in a single SQL statement, a query whose scope is a supertable and its subtables.
 A query on a supertable returns rows from both the supertable and its subtables.
-Figure 3-31 shows a query on the person table, which is the root supertable in the table hierarchy.
+The following query shows a query on the person table, which is the root supertable in the table hierarchy.

 '''

 SELECT FROM person

-Figure 3-31.
-Query

 '''

-Figure 2-31 returns all columns in the supertable and those columns in subtables (employee and sales_rep) that are inherited from the supertable.
+Figure 2-31 on page 2-12 returns all columns in the supertable and those columns in subtables (employee and sales_rep) that are inherited from the supertable.
 A query on a supertable does not return columns from subtables that are not in the supertable.
-Figure 3-32 shows the name, address, and soc_sec columns in the person, employee, and sales_rep tables.
+The query result shows the name, address, and soc_sec columns in the person, employee, and sales_rep tables.

 '''

 name

 Rogers, J.

 address

 ROW(102 Ruby Ave, Belmont, CA, 69055)

 454849344

 soc sec

 name

 Sallie, A.

+address

 ROW(134 Rose St, San Carlos, CA, 69025)

-address

 348441214

-soc sec
+soc_sec

 '''

-Selecting Rows from a Supertable with the ONLY Keyword
+Select rows from a supertable with the ONLY keyword

 Although a SELECT statement on a supertable returns rows from both the supertable and its subtables, you cannot tell which rows come from the supertable and which rows come from the subtables.
 To limit the results of a query to the supertable only, you must include the ONLY keyword in the SELECT statement.
-For example, Figure 3-33 returns rows in the person table only.
+For example, the following query returns rows in the person table only.

 '''

 SELECT FROM ONLY(person);

 Figure 3-33.
 Query

-'''

-'''

-Rogers, J.

 name

 ROW(102 Ruby Ave, Belmont, CA, 69055)

 address

-soc sec

 454849344

+soc_sec

 '''